The Best Start in Life – Conceptual Parenting

-These facets may all be beneficial, but they are all aspects of child raising that are, arguably, not the foundations for getting the best start in life.
+These facets may all be beneficial, but they are aspects of child rearing that are arguably not the foundations for getting the best start in life.
 That happens before any of these come into play.

 The start of life is at conception.
-A couple’s first responsibility as parents does not therefore occur at the baby’s birth or during the pregnancy but in their actions prior to conception.
-It is through both the man and woman’s behaviour and lifestyle that the raw materials which will produce their baby are created.
+A couple’s first responsibility as parents, therefore, does not occur at the baby’s birth or during the pregnancy, but in their actions prior to conception.
+It is through both the man’s and woman’s behaviour and lifestyle that the raw materials which will produce their baby are created.
 The quality of the egg and that of the fertilising sperm are determined by the body that creates and holds them.
-If those bodies have been neglected or mistreated, damaged or tainted then they will not generate the best possible reproductive material which will mean that the embryo they go on to produce may not be all that it might have been.
+If those bodies have been neglected or mistreated, damaged or tainted, then they will not generate the best possible reproductive material, which will mean that the embryo they go on to produce may not be all that it might have been.

 Is a woman’s ovarian egg really very different from the egg of a chicken?
 Not greatly.
 And yet, we recognise organic and free-range eggs as being of a much better quality – they taste better, they’re better for us, and we get a better product when we cook with them.
 And, because of this, we’re prepared to pay more for them.

 Generally, women will stop smoking and drinking alcohol when they find out that they are expecting.
 They will become more conscious of what they are doing to their body.
-But, in part, the damage will have already been done.
-The embryo is already created, the building blocks are already in place.
+But in part, the damage will already have been done.
+The embryo is already created, and the building blocks are already in place.

-As for men, very few have any realisation that the quality of their sperm is determined by the inputs that go into their body.
+As for men, very few have any realisation that the quality of their sperm is determined by the inputs that go into their bodies.

-Too many parents-to-be, particularly in the young, conceive accidentally.
-They may have smoked, taken drugs, ate poorly, drank alcohol right up to and through conception.
-Only when they later become aware of the pregnancy will they perhaps change their behaviours.
-By then it is of course too late.
+Too many parents-to-be, particularly the young, conceive accidentally.
+They may have smoked, taken drugs, eaten poorly, and drank alcohol right up to and through conception.
+Only when they later become aware of the pregnancy will they perhaps change their behaviour.
+By then, it is of course too late.

-As an athlete’s training builds for a main event, prospective parents should also prepare for their conceptual moment.
+As an athlete’s training builds toward a main event, prospective parents should also prepare for their moment of conception.
 Their bodies need to be in top condition – pure and unsullied.
 It’s the surest way to achieve the best outcome.
 If they’re not in tip-top condition, then they’re not going to deliver the best possible result.
-And genetically it’s all about maximising potential.
+And genetically, it’s all about maximising potential.

-By this definition therefore, accidental conception must be of a poorer quality to one that is planned and prepared for.
+By this definition, therefore, accidental conception must be of a poorer quality than one that is planned and prepared for.
 This is not to say that the resulting baby will be inferior; it may just not be all that it might have been.

 But where do we draw the line?
-Cutting out cigarettes and alcohol prior to conception are fairly obvious behaviours that would be beneficial but how far should we go?
+Cutting out cigarettes and alcohol prior to conception is a fairly obvious behaviour that would be beneficial, but how far should we go?

 Should we be eating organically?